Nick Madrigal Player Props: Cubs vs. Reds

 Nick Madrigal At The Plate

-- Madrigal is hitting .278 with nine doubles, a triple, a home run and seven walks.
+- Madrigal is batting .275 with nine doubles, a triple, a home run and eight walks.

-- Madrigal has picked up a hit in 32 of 51 games this year, with multiple hits 11 times.
+- Madrigal has picked up a hit in 61.5% of his 52 games this year, with more than one hit in 21.2% of those games.

-- He has hit a long ball in one of 51 games, and in 0.6% of his plate appearances.

-- He has scored in 18 games this year (35.3%), including multiple runs in five games.
+- He has scored in 36.5% of his games this season, with two or more runs scored in 9.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.